I have no training in web design and no strict design criteria. The following thoughts have come while working on my web sites.

 * Simple is usually better than complicated.

-* The interface should be consistent, but not overly rigid — think of a well-designed magazine, book, or web site.
+* The interface should be consistent, but not overly rigid — think of a well-designed magazine or book, or your favorite web site.

 * Every site and every page within it has its own requirements.
 If the page you're working on isn't posing new design challenges, then you're doing little more than cranking out repetitive work.